-Andrew Payton writes fiction, poetry, and nonfiction, and has work published or forthcoming in Alaska Quarterly Review, Meridian, Masters Review, The Rumpus, and Southern Humanities Review, among other journals and magazines.
-His poem “Bad May” won the 2013 James Hearst Poetry Prize at North American Review, his story “Potomac” received a finalist prize in The Chicago Tribune‘s 2014 Nelson Algren Award for short fiction, and his essay “Family Medicine” was a Notable Essay in Best American Essays 2013.
-He was a 2013 fellow at the Aspen Summer Words Writing Retreat, a finalist for the 2014 Fiction Fellowships at the Wisconsin Institute of Creative Writing, and a 2014-15 recipient of the J. William Fulbright fellowship to the Slovak Republic.
-Born and raised in Landover Hills, Maryland, he is a graduate of the MFA Program in Creative Writing and Environment at Iowa State University.
+Andrew Payton (he, him, his) received an MFA Program in Creative Writing and Environment at Iowa State University in 2014.
+His publications include work in Alaska Quarterly Review, Poet Lore, Meridian, Masters Review, The Rumpus, Southern Humanities Review, Third Coast, Rattle, and elsewhere.
+His writing has won the James Hearst Poetry Prize at North American Review, a finalist prize in The Chicago Tribune‘s Nelson Algren Award for short fiction, and was a Notable Essay in Best American Essays 2013.
+He has received an Emerging Writer Fellowship at Aspen Summer Words and J. William Fulbright fellowship to the Slovak Republic.

 Contact info: AndrewDPayton (at) gmail (dot) com